billchaison/Windows-Trix/README.md

 ## >> Modifying Responder.py to evade AV detection

 If Windows AV (e.g. Symantec Endpoint Protection - SEP) is interfering with HTTP NTLM credential grabbing attacks using `Responder.py`, try this.
+Tested with Responder version 3.0.2.0.

 **Clone and edit Responder**